 # of daily active users, # of sessions, % of the time on the platform

 # of users or % of reduction

-- Reducing recurring (fixed) costs like rent, utilities, etc. As we can’t influence this with design, we will leave it there.
+- Reducing recurring (fixed) costs like rent, utilities, etc. We can't influence this with design, but we will leave it there.

 - Reducing variable (direct) costs:

 % or $ of decrease

 Decrease in programmers’ / designers time